philbir/magic-media/README.md

 ## Installation

-The application is composed of 5 microservices, the easyiest way is to run the application is Docker.
+The application is composed of 5 microservices, the easyiest way is to using Docker to run the application.

 - Host -> .NET Core container with GraphQL API und UI
 - Worker -> .NET Core container for background jobs